Injured In A SEPTA Accident?Call Us 24/7 – (215) 557-8686 |

 Causes of SEPTA Train Accidents

-Septa trolleys operate where the people are often on tracks that run through heavy pedestrian areas.
-This is good for people who want to use the trolleys to get to shopping and tourist zones in Philadelphia.
+SEPTA trolleys, also known as “The T” (formerly known as Subway-Surface Trolleys) are part of the SEPTA Metro which operates in areas where people are often on tracks that run through heavily pedestrianized areas.
+This is ideal for individuals who wish to use the trolley lines to access shopping and tourist zones in Philadelphia.

-A downside is that trolleys sometimes hit those pedestrians, and typically this isn’t good for the pedestrian.
-SEPTA (Southeastern Pennsylvania Transit Authority) operates buses, trains, and trolleys around the Philadelphia area in Pennsylvania., and they maintain over 450 miles of tracks for their trains and trolleys.
+A downside is that trolleybuses sometimes hit those pedestrians, and typically this isn’t good for the pedestrian.
+SEPTA (Southeastern Pennsylvania Transit Authority) operates buses, trains, and trolleys around the Philadelphia area in Pennsylvania., and they maintain over 450 miles of tracks for their trains and trolley cars, including the famous Route 15 Trolley.

-Over the past decade, there have been around 300 SEPTA train-pedestrian accidents resulting in 159 deaths.
-This means that 63 percent of the time, when a pedestrian tangles with a train, the pedestrian dies.
+SEPTA has operational safety protocols (including track maintenance).
+Despite that, over the past decade or two, there have been more than 300 SEPTA train-pedestrian accidents resulting in at least 159 deaths.
+Those statistics means that 63% of the time, when a pedestrian tangles with a train, the pedestrian dies.

 The majority of train and pedestrian accidents are caused by human error, either the trolley operator or the pedestrian.
 According to a SEPTA official, most of the pedestrian accidents happen away from designated crossing points.